Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 ruby:

 Ruby provides the keyword alias and the method alias_method in the class Module.
-Inside a class body they behave identifically.
+Inside a class body they behave idenitically.
 When called from inside a method alias has no effect but alias_method works as expected.
 Hence some recommend always using alias_method.

 Reflection